frendon001/chatterbox/README.md

 -   Webpack
 -   Prettier
 -   ESLint

-## Testing
+-   WebSockets

--   TBD
+-   Materialize CSS

 ## Troubleshooting

 If validation script fails `npm run validate`.

--   Try running the formatting script to automatically fix formatting issues:
-    `npm run format`
+-   Try running the formatting script to automatically fix formatting issues: `npm run format`

 If there are issues with VSCode not respecting the tsconfig.json

 -   Try overriding the default version of Typescript in VSCode by adding the following setting.json configuration on your workspace
 -   This will allow VSCode to use the Typescript version specified on the project's package.json instead of the default VSCode version

 ```JSON
 {